Below is the transcript of Mr Major’s speech at a banquet given by the Russian President at the Kremlin on 9th May 1995.

 We have gathered here in Moscow today for the final European commemoration of the end of the War in Europe 50 years ago.

-The British people saw the war through from beginning to end -
+The British people saw the war through from beginning to end - the commemorations across Britain on Sunday witnessed deep emotions.

 Our two countries' shared endeavour during the war was exemplified in the Arctic convoys, as British forces from all the Services fought alongside their allies to sustain your war effort.
 The reunion of our veterans in Murmansk and Archangel will have been a moving occasion.